Navigating faster using Full-Text Search feature

 Enabling the Full-Text Search feature

-To turn on full-text search within document contents,
+To enable the full-text search within document contents:

-- Sign in to your portal and click the Control Panel icon on the Start Page.
-Alternatively, you can go to the portal Settings and select the Control Panel link on the left-side panel.
+1. Sign in to your portal and click the Control Panel icon on the Start Page.
+Alternatively, you can go to the portal Settings and select the Control Panel link in the left-side panel.

-- Check the Search in documents content checkbox and/or Search in mail messages content to enable the full-text search in the Document module or in the Mail module, respectively, and click Save.
+3. Select the Search in documents content and/or Search in mail messages content checkbox to enable the full-text search in the Documents module or in the Mail module, respectively, and click Save.
 The stored files will be indexed in the corresponding modules.

 Reindex Full-Text Search